kamalbabu/webassembly-tutorial/Day1/Intro.md

 It's a binary format specifically safer than Javascript.
 It has a whole security layer by design.
 It is portable.
 Runs in whole lot of browsers.
 All the modern browsers.

+Code size is reduced.
+So it is transfered faster.

 How it works?